Divy-Codes/web-notes-2024/README.md

 Implemented the following in this project:-
 - Markdown support.
 - Context API with reducer for state management.
-- Auto-save feature with debouncing and a keyboard shortcut to view markdown for ease of use.
+- Auto-save functionality (used debouncing) and a keyboard shortcut to view markdown for ease of use.
 - Debounced searching the notes using titles.
 - Deployed using firebase.